Role: Lead Interaction Designer, Prototype Developer

 Success Metrics: These are just two examples of our success metrics.
 First, we are attempting to link the click-through path on the actionable items to increased activity as a success metric.
 An increase in traffic to articles would be another success metric we are trying to follow.

 We did user surveys and interviews as our primary research.
 Here is a powerpoint of the findings.
+I’ve also included the test script I wrote for testing the design.

 What Went Well